DTai261/Acunetix_tele_bot/README.md

 ## Features
+- Features
   - Automated Target Addition: Easily add new targets to your Acunetix scan queue via Telegram commands.
   - Real-Time Vulnerability Alerts: Receive instant notifications on Telegram whenever new vulnerabilities are discovered during scans.
   - Detailed Vulnerability Information: Get comprehensive details about each detected vulnerability directly in your Telegram chat, enabling quick assessment and action.
   - Convenient Scan Management: Start, stop, and manage your scans with simple and intuitive Telegram commands.
+  - User Restriction: Only users specified in the configuration file can issue commands to the bot, ensuring controlled access.
+Currently, the bot sends all updates and vulnerability details to a single authorized user, even if the bot is added to a group.
+- Future Enhancements
+  - Group Command: Plans to add support for group commands, allowing the bot to accept commands from multiple authorized users within a group and send updates to the entire group.

 ## Installation
 **Prerequire**: